Apollo: A Posteriori Label-Only Membership Inference Attack Towards Machine Unlearning: Literature Review and Preliminaries

-A similar definition can be extended to Machine Unlearning, in which an adversary aims to infer whether a data sample has been unlearned \cite{Chen21Jepardize}.
-We provide a formal definition to Membership Inference Attacks against MU as a security game following Carlini et al. \cite{Carlini22MIA} and Hayes et al. \cite{Hayes24Inexact}:
+Building on Sec. \ref{ssec:lit-MIA}, a similar definition for MIAs can be extended to Machine Unlearning, in which an adversary aims to infer whether a data sample has been \emph{unlearned} \cite{Chen2021Jepardize}.
+We provide a formal definition of Membership Inference Attacks against MU as a security game following Carlini et al. \cite{Carlini2022MIA} and Hayes et al. \cite{Hayes2024Inexact}:

-\begin{definition}[Membership Inference Game on Machine Unlearning \cite{Carlini22MIA,Hayes24Inexact}] The game proceeds between the challenger (model owner) $\mathbf{Chal}$ and the adversary $\mathbf{Adv}$: \begin{enumerate} \item The challenger $\mathbf{Chal}$ trains a model $\theta = \mathcal{A}(D)$ under Def. \ref{def:ML} and subsequently unlearns $D_u \subseteq D$ and produces $\theta_u = \overline{\mathcal{A}} [D, D_u, \mathcal{A}(D)]$ under Def. \ref{def:MU}. \item $\mathbf{Chal}$ flips a fair coin for a bit $b \in \{0,1\}$.
+\begin{definition}[Membership Inference Game on Machine Unlearning \cite{Carlini2022MIA,Hayes2024Inexact}] The game proceeds between the challenger (model owner) $\mathbf{Chal}$ and the adversary $\mathbf{Adv}$: \begin{enumerate} \item The challenger $\mathbf{Chal}$ trains a model $\theta = \mathcal{A}(D)$ under Def. \ref{def:ML} and subsequently unlearns $D_u \subseteq D$ and produces $\theta_u = \overline{\mathcal{A}} [D, D_u, \mathcal{A}(D)]$ under Def. \ref{def:MU}. \item $\mathbf{Chal}$ flips a fair coin for a bit $b \in \{0,1\}$.
 If $b=0$, the challenger samples $z_{target} \notin D$ from the data domain $\mathcal{Z}$; If $b=1$, the challenger samples $z_{target} \in D_u$. \item The adversary $\mathbf{Adv}$ is given query access to $\theta_u$ and any additional knowledge $\mathcal{K}$.
-For a black-box access attack, $\mathcal{K} = \{ \mathcal{Z}^m \}$; for a white-box access attack, $\mathcal{K} = \{ \mathcal{Z}^m, \theta_u, \theta, \mathcal{A}, \overline{\mathcal{A}}, D_r \}$.\footnote{We follow the general assumption that the adversary can sample surrogate dataset(s) from the same distribution as the target model \cite{Shokri17MIA,Carlini22MIA,Hayes24Inexact}.} \item $\mathbf{Adv}$ creates a decision rule $h: \mathcal{Z} \times \mathcal{K} \to \{0,1\}$ and outputs a bit $\hat{b} \gets h^{f_{\theta_u}}(z_{target};\mathcal{K})$. \item The adversary wins if $b = \hat{b}$. \end{enumerate} \end{definition}
+For a black-box access attack, $\mathcal{K} = \{ \mathcal{Z}^m \}$; for a white-box access attack, $\mathcal{K} = \{ \mathcal{Z}^m, \theta_u, \theta, \mathcal{A}, \overline{\mathcal{A}}, D_r \}$.\footnote{We follow the general assumption that the adversary can sample surrogate dataset(s) from the same distribution as the target model \cite{Shokri2017MIA,Carlini2022MIA,Hayes2024Inexact}.} \item $\mathbf{Adv}$ creates a decision rule $h: \mathcal{Z} \times \mathcal{K} \to \{0,1\}$ and outputs a bit $\hat{b} \gets h^{f_{\theta_u}}(z_{target};\mathcal{K})$. \item The adversary wins if $b = \hat{b}$. \end{enumerate} \end{definition}